A Brief History of Parade College

 Late in 2008 the College received a small grant to establish a Trade Training Centre for Certificates II and III in Building and Construction and started delivering courses in building, brick-laying, electro-technology and furnishings at the start of 2010.
 The facility is open to students from all local schools.
 The College also took on nearly 100 students from St Joseph’s College, Melbourne, as it progressively closed down 2009/10.

 In 2010 a major project was undertaken to harvest the rainwater on the property for drought-proofing the maintenance of gardens and sports surfaces.
 Six large tanks and various smaller tanks contain nearly 3 million litres which can sustain the grounds for 8 months of drought.
 In 2011 construction started on an artificial sports surface, Bunjil Park, in front of College Hall.
-Due for completion in mid-May, it houses a soccer oval, athletics circuit track and sprint straight, 4 tennis courts and two netball/basketball courts.
+It houses a soccer oval, athletics circuit track and sprint straight, 4 tennis courts and two netball/basketball courts.
 The water on this surface is also harvested.